kjrosendahl/Databases-425-Project/README.md

 - Finalize Model and Schema
 - Write SQL Code (relations, views, index?)
 - Turn into a user application
-- wait and see if our other group member fell of the face of the earth, or if he'll eventually turn up
+- wait and see if our other group member fell off the face of the earth, or if he'll eventually turn up